cipherdragon/cipher-blog/content/blog/all-about-cli.md

 ![DEC VT100 terminal](/img/VT100-terminal.jpg)

 Above image is a **DEC VT100** terminal.
-It is what the most modern terminal emulator softwares emulate.
+It is what the most modern terminal emulator software emulates.
 It does not print computer output on paper as in above Model 33 teletype.
 Instead, it displays the output in the monitor screen.
 Note that it still is not a full computer, it's just the input/output device.
 The difference from model 33 TTY is that it replaced paper printer with a